gardrek/amethyst/book/src/getting-started.md

 You can either use the [Amethyst CLI][cl] or cargo to set up your project.

 ### Amethyst CLI (Easiest)
-If you wish to use the Amethyst cli tool, you can install it like so
+If you wish to use the Amethyst CLI tool, you can install it like so:

 ```norun
 cargo install amethyst_tools
 ```

-and then run
+And then run:

 ```norun
 amethyst new <game-name>
 ```

-you should get `Cargo.toml`, `src/main.rs` and `resources/display_config.ron`.
+You should get `Cargo.toml`, `src/main.rs` and `resources/display_config.ron`.

 ### Cargo (Manual)